 4. SMILES notations (.smi) by Daylight Chemical Information Systems, Inc.

 5. CML files (.cml)

 6. MacroModel © files (.mmd, .mmod, .out, .dat) by Schrodinger, LLC

-To calculate all the molecular descriptors, hydrogen-filled molecular structures are suggested.
-If hydrogens are missing and the option 'Add 2D hydrogens' has been selected in the window 'General settings', the program attaches hydrogens to atoms in order to complete the rest of their usual valence consistent with explicit bond specification.
+To calculate all the molecular properties, hydrogen-filled molecular structures are suggested.
+If hydrogens are missing, dProperties attaches hydrogens to atoms in order to complete the rest of their usual valence consistent with explicit bond specification.
+See details here.

-If molecules are entered by SMILES notations, hydrogen atoms are automatically added to the molecule structure; however, as no information on three-dimensional arrangement of atoms is represented in a SMILES notation, 3D descriptors cannot be calculated.
+If molecules are entered by SMILES notations, hydrogen atoms are automatically added to the molecule structure.

 The SMILES conventions adopted in dProperties are those proposed by Weininger (Weininger D., J.Chem.Inf.Comput.Sci.
 1988, 28, 31-36).
 The SMILES molecule file must be a tabbed text file with any extension.
 It can include one or more molecular structure.
 The SMILES file must only include the list of molecules, without any heading.
 The molecule name is optional and, if present, is separated from the molecule line notation by TAB or SPACE.